SERG-UFPI/knowledge-islands/README.md

 # Knowledge-Islands
 This tool is used to check the concentration of knowledge in software projects.
-The tool uses a combination of shell scripts to extract data from projects.
+The tool uses a combination of shell scripts to extract data from projects, therefore a Linux environment is necessary.

 ## Prerequisites for use
+### Back end
 1. You have to install rugged and [github-linguist](https://github.com/github-linguist/linguist) gems in your system-wide ruby.<br/>
    On Ubuntu:<br/>
    `sudo apt-get install build-essential cmake pkg-config libicu-dev zlib1g-dev libcurl4-openssl-dev libssl-dev ruby-dev`<br/>